-- 7.1 The ball is out of play when it passes completely over the boundary-board on the side-line or back-line. - 7.2 Play is restarted by a player of the team which was not the last team to touch or play the ball before it went out of play. - 7.3 When the ball travels over the side-line: - a play is re-started not more than one metre from where the ball crossed the side-line - b if the ball crossed the side-line within the quarter-line area and was last touched by a defender, play is re-started from just outside the quarterline area they are defending and not more than one metre from the sideline - c the procedures for taking a free hit apply.
+- 7.1 The ball is out of play when it passes completely over the boundary-board on the side-line or back-line. - 7.2 Play is restarted by a player of the team which was not the last team to touch or play the ball before it went out of play. - 7.3 When the ball travels over the side-line: - a play is re-started not more than one metre from where the ball crossed the side-line - b if the ball crossed the side-line within the quarter-line area and was last touched by a defender, play is re-started from just outside the quarter-line area they are defending and not more than one metre from the side-line

-- 7.4 When the ball is played over the back-line and no goal is scored: - a if played by an attacker, play is re-started with the ball inside the quarterline area their opponents are defending and the procedures for taking a free hit apply - b if played by a defender or a goalkeeper, play is re-started with the ball on the centre-line that their opponents are attacking, in line with where it crossed the board and the procedures for taking a free hit apply.
+- c the procedures for taking a free hit apply. - 7.4 When the ball is played over the back-line and no goal is scored: - a if played by an attacker, play is re-started with the ball inside the quarterline area their opponents are defending and the procedures for taking a free hit apply - b if played unintentionally by a defender or a goalkeeper, play is re-started with the ball on the centre-line that their opponents are attacking, in line with where it crossed the board and the procedures for taking a free hit apply.

-This aligns the rule with the corner in 11-a-side and indoor hockey and also applies if the ball is deliberately played over the backboard by a defender.
+This aligns the rule with the corner in 11-a-side and indoor hockey.